Everest Base Camp Via Gokyo Lakes and Cho-la Pass Trek

 Everest Base Camp Trek via Gokyo Cho La Pass rewards you with everything that the Everest region has to offer.
 Everest Base Camp itself is one of the final destinations of our trekking journey.
 There, you can have a beautiful view of the Khumbu Icefall.
 However, you won’t get the grand view of Everest itself from the Base Camp.
 So, you hike to Kala Patthar to have the most spectacular view of Mt.
 Everest.
 The Gokyo Lakes are another major attraction of your Everest Gokyo Cho La Pass trekking package.
-Gokyo Village lies on the eastern shore of the third lake.
+Gokyo village lies on the eastern shore of the third lake.
 This bright blue color of the high-alpine lake makes it exceptionally beautiful.
-To accimlatize, you climb Gokyo Ri, a peak located on the west side of Ngozumpa Glacier.
+To acclimatize, you climb Gokyo Ri, a peak located on the west side of Ngozumpa Glacier.
 It is the vantage point for one of the most spectacular panoramic views of the Everest region, truly unforgettable.
 You will walk through the snow-covered trails of Cho La Pass, one of the more difficult stretches of the trek, during which you will get an adrenaline rush and a feeling of a great accomplishment.

 Putting the joy of reaching the foot of Mt.
 Everest aside, you also get the chance to explore many of the wonderful places along the way.
-From the moment you start your journey with the thrilling flight to Lukla, you get a plethora of beautiful vistas of Himalayas, landscapes, forests, and rivers.
+From the moment you start your journey with the thrilling flight to Lukla, you get a plethora of beautiful vistas of the Himalayas, landscapes, forests, and rivers.
 You will also get to explore the Sherpa culture and their lifestyle at its best on the 17-day journey.

 Route to Everest Base Camp via Cho La Pass

 The route of this trek is similar to the Everest Base Camp Trek up to Namche.
 After that, you will trek towards Dhole, Machhermo, Gokyo and then to Gokyo village and lakes.
 As a part of acclimatization, you will spend the 8th day in Gokyo village by climbing the Gokyo Ri.
 Then, you will proceed towards Thangnak and then to Dzongla via Cho La Pass.
 After that, you will again join the regular Everest Base Camp trek trail when you reach Lobuche.
 On the 12th day, you will reach Gorakshep, trek to Everest Base Camp and return to Gorak Shep.
-Next day, you will hike up to Kalapatthar and descend towards Pheriche.
+The next day, you will hike up to Kalapatthar and descend towards Pheriche.
 Then, you will trek to Namche and Lukla to finally take a flight back to Kathmandu.

 Everest Base Camp Trek via Gokyo Cho La Pass falls in strenuous grade.
 Strenuous treks demand a high level of strength and physical fitness.
 That being said, people of all ages and capabilities have managed to complete the Everest Base Camp Trek without issue.
 Among the 15 days of trekking, you will walk for an average of 5-6 hours a day.
 Some days require you to walk as little as 3 hours, while other days you need to walk for about 8 hours.

-The terrain of the Everest Base Camp via Gokyo Cho La Pass trekking trail varies from beginning until the end.
+The terrain of the Everest Base Camp via the Gokyo Cho La Pass trekking trail varies from beginning until the end.
 Some routes are flat and even and you can cover up to 4 kilometers in an hour.
 However, some uphill climbing on the rocky stretches slow you down.
 The trail gets tough as you approach the Base Camp when you have to walk next to a glacier.

 Altitude sickness is another thing to be careful about during this trek.
 Cardio exercises, hiking, kayaking, etc. one month prior to the trip can help you prepare for the trek.